Communism in India: Communist political parties

 As of 2022, the Communist Party of India (Marxist) (abbreviated CPIM) is the largest communist party in India.
 The party emerged from a split from the Communist Party of India in 1964.
 The CPI(M) was formed at the Seventh Congress of the Communist Party of India (Marxist) held in Kolkata (formerly Calcutta) from 31 October to 7 November 1964.
 Land reform movement in India led by CPI(M) leaders Benoy Choudhury and Hare Krishna Konar which threatened the interests of the landowning middle/backward castes that supported the Communist Party of India (Marxist).
-As of 2022, CPI(M) is leading the state government in Kerala and having elected members in 8 state legislative assemblies including Kerala, Tripura, Bihar, Maharashtra, Assam, Odisha, Tamil Nadu and Rajasthan.
+Currently CPI(M) and CPI are members in the ruling alliance LDF in the state of Kerala and CPIM has elected leaders in 8 state legislative assemblies including Kerala, Tripura, Bihar, Maharashtra, Assam, Odisha, Tamil Nadu and Rajasthan along with members in the Indian Parliament.
 It also leads the West Bengal Left Front.
 As of 2016, CPI(M) claimed to have 1,048,678 members.
 It is one of the eight National Parties of India.
 The highest body of the party is the Politburo.
 There are a large number of smaller Marxist parties, including the Communist Party of India (Marxist-Leninist), Marxist Communist Party of India, Marxist Coordination Committee in Jharkhand, Forward Bloc in Bengal, Janathipathiya Samrakshana Samithy, Communist Marxist Party and BTR-EMS-AKG Janakeeya Vedi in Kerala, Mazdoor Mukti (Workers' Emancipation) and Party of Democratic Socialism in West Bengal, Janganotantrik Morcha in Tripura, the Ram Pasla group in Punjab, and the Orissa Communist Party in Orissa.